Toolkit

 Convert m to a tuple by the function f applied elementally to its contents with the extra positional arguments (args) and keyword arguments (kwargs).

-The underlying called interface is the dissolve function when f is applied to each content of m:
+To each content of m, the underlying interface of the dissolve function when f is applied is as follows:

-Here, name is the name of a content of m.
+Here, name is the name of the corresponding content of m.

 source